-CIVILIAN radio engineers are sought by the Signal Corps of the Army.
-Those chosen will be assigned to Washington D. C., Fort Monmouth, N. J., Wright Field at Dayton, O., and other points throughout the country.
-Salaries range from \$2,000 per year for those with limited experience, to \$2,600 for two or three years' experience and \$3,200 for those with five years' experience.
-Applicants having civil service status should contact the office of the Chief Signal Officer in Washington, D. C., where additional information and advice is available.
+CIVILIAN radio engineers CIVILIAN radio engineers are sought by the Signal Corps of the Army.
+Those chosen will be as-signed to Washington D. C., Fort Monmouth, N. J., Wright Field at Dayton, O., and other points throughout the country.
+Salaries range from \$2,000 per year for those with limited experience, to \$2,600 for two or three years' ex-perience and \$3 200 for those with are perience and \$3,200 for those with five years' experience.
+Applicants having civil service status should contact the office of the Chief Sig-nal Officer in Washington, D. C., where additional information and advice is available.